 AI in Business: Why Leadership Matters More Than Algorithms

 Artificial Intelligence is transforming how organizations price, plan, and compete.
 From forecasting demand to recommending prices and identifying risks, AI is now embedded in many commercial decisions.
 Yet despite advanced algorithms and powerful tools, many AI initiatives fail to deliver real business value.
+The reason is rarely technical.

 More often, AI fails because leadership is missing from the equation